-Most recently I had the opportunity to be part of a third production through m & s Marshall Productions when I was cast as “Diamond” in Marshall’s hour long dramatic film “Blue Love”.
-Once again it was another opportunity to play another very different character then my two previous roles.
+Most recently I had the opportunity to be part of a third production through m & s Marshall Productions when I was cast as “Diamond” in Marshall’s hour-long dramatic film “Blue Love”.
+Once again it was another opportunity to play another very different character than my two previous roles.

 What I took away from all this is that when things get hard you have to push through them to get the amazing outcome of all the hard work you have put towards it.
 I learned film making is NOT as easy as it seemed in my head.
 So much goes into the process, so many thoughts and feelings to create the reaction and emotion that you see in the end in the final film.
 A lot goes into the process and you have so many takes of the same scene until the RIGHT one happens & when it happens you'll know you have nailed it.

 Overall I had so much fun making the films.
 I made so many amazing new friendships, memories, laughs, inside jokes between takes, it was just amazing to become so close with a group of super fun people who love doing the same thing as me and it made this process so fun!